-The Invisible Man is a low budget thriller that upends the classic Universal monster movie by actually making the Invisible Man a true monster.
-Capitalizing on the #MeToo movement Blumhouse Studios has made a remarkable horror movie that, while effective, feels empty somehow.
+The Invisible Man is a low-budget thriller that upends the classic Universal monster movie by actually making the Invisible Man a true monster.
+Capitalizing on the #MeToo movement, Blumhouse Studios has made a remarkable horror movie that, while effective, feels empty somehow.
 Though I’m not entirely sure where the filmmakers went wrong.

 The idea itself is clever and timely.
-Though I think with or without, the MeToo movement, the movie would still be relevant if only because, for the most part, it is from the point of view of its heroine Cecilia (Elisabeth Moss).
+Though I think with or without the MeToo movement, the movie would still be relevant if only because, for the most part, it is from the point of view of its heroine, Cecilia (Elisabeth Moss).
 Writer and director Leigh Whannell takes the psychological horror of domestic abuse and attempts to make it a visceral experience.

 To say this film and this review comes with a trigger warning is an understatement.
-Whannell never shows us Adrian (Oliver Jackson-Cohen), her abusive lover, actually hitting her-in the begging, or spend much time with them at all as a couple.
+Whannell never shows us Adrian (Oliver Jackson-Cohen), her abusive lover, actually hitting her-in the beginning, or spending much time with them at all as a couple.
 However, he does show us the emotional and psychological scars.
 Which for some survivors might be worse; not to mention Adrian does hit Cecilia later on after she’s left him.

 We meet Cecilia as the film opens as she quickly and painstakingly executes her escape.
 She drugs Adrian with Diazepam and quickly flees into the woods surrounding his cliffside palatial estate.
 On an old country road, she meets her sister Emily (Harriet Dyer) and flees into the night free of Adrian.
 Whannell effortlessly tells us all we need to know about Cecilia within a very short span of time.